kzmr1002/padel-americano-generator/README.md

 ## How to Use

 1. Open `index.html` in your browser
-2. Fill in tournament name, points per match, and number of courts
+2. Fill in tournament name, points per match
 3. Add players
 4. Click "Create Tournament"
 5. On the next page: